dakrone/clojuredocs-client/README.markdown

 symbol (no quoting needed -- it will not work if you do).
 The symbol can be of a special form (e.g. let, try, catch), macros (e.g. for, areduce), or functions.
-Use 'cdoc' to pretty-print the normal Clojure doc string, followed by the following information from clojuredocs.org, if available: examples, see-also list of symbols, and comment.
+Use 'cdoc' to pretty-print the normal Clojure doc string and the following information from clojuredocs.org: examples, see-also list of symbols, and comment.

     (cdoc "clojure.core" "map")
     (cdoc map)